 September Birthstone – Blue Sapphire

-Most noted for its favor among royalty, the sapphire’s long and beloved history stands since the times of ancient Rome, and through four centuries of the British empire.
-Renowned for its place on the hand of Princess Diana, and more recently, Kate Middleton as an iconic royal engagement ring.
+Most noted for its favor among royalty, the sapphireās long and beloved history dates back to ancient Rome and spans four centuries of the British Empire.
+Renowned for its place on the hand of Princess Diana, and more recently, Kate Middleton, as an iconic royal engagement ring.

 Sapphire Shades And Varieties